embedded-sec/halucinator/README.md

 ## Setup

-Note:  This has only been tested on Ubuntu 16.04.
+Note:  This has been lightly tested on Ubuntu 16.04, and 18.04

 1. Install dependencies and create the `halucinator` virtual environment using the `create_venv.sh` script.